-$\pmb{\Omega}$: If equipped, press and release $\widehat{\pmb{\bullet}}$ and then immediately press and hold times.
-Press and hold for three seconds to sound the panic alarm.
-The horn sounds and the turn signal lamps flash for 30 seconds, or until is pressed again or the vehicle is started
+Press and release to initiate vehicle locator.
+The exterior lamps flash and the horn chirps three times.
+Press and hold For three seconds to sound the panic alarm.
+The horn sounds and the turn signal lamps flash for 30 seconds, or until is pressed again or the vehicle is started. □ Press twice quickly to release the